blbadger/blbadger.github.io/vision-transformers.md

 ![tesla coil vit]({{https://blbadger.github.io}}/neural_networks/vit_representations.png)

-### Why ViT does not have a decrease in representation accuracy with increasing depth
+### Why representation accuracy is constant with increased depth in Vision Transformers

 One may wonder why the first colutional layer of ResNet50 provides a representation that is far more accurate than the input processing convolution of ViT Base 32.
 Certainly ViT B 32's first layer convolutions are not as efficient as they could be in encoding the input (as many are approximately randomly weighted), but it is also worth remembering that this layer's output is only $\mathtt{768x7x7=37632}$, which when compared with the $\mathtt{64x112x112=802816}$ element output of the first convolution of ResNet50 is very small indeed and would not be expected to be capable of copying an arbitrary input of size $\mathtt{3x224x224=150528}$.